LorettoDave/Pages-ComputerHelpNI/_posts/2020-10-07-new-office-in-newcastle.md

 tags: Support
 author: Dave Rand
 ---
-After working from our home for over 18 months, last week we officially opened our new office space at [6 Downs Road in Newcastle](https://goo.gl/maps/TDFDFobs76Crqiq78).
-Being in the town and close to the sea is lovely, and we hope our location will make it more convenient for customers.
+<p>After working from our home for over 18 months, last week we officially opened our new office space at <a href="https://g.page/computer-help-ni?share">6 Downs Road in Newcastle</a>.
+Being in the town and close to the sea is lovely, and we hope our location will make it more convenient for customers.</p>

 <!-- The grid: four columns -->
 <div class="row">